jin38324/OCI_GenAI_access_gateway/README.md

 # Change log

+- 20250925: Add **Easy mode**, where you can use environment variables to set the models without `models.yaml`
 - 20250925: Support **OpenAI gpt-oss** models on OCI
 - 20250925: Refactored the code using OCI and OpenAI's SDK, built an Adapter system, and made the code more robust
 - 20250812：Support **token usage** for all chat models